pascalgn/npm-publish-action/README.md

 - `TAG_NAME`: The name pattern of the new tag
 - `TAG_MESSAGE`: The message pattern of the new tag
+- `COMMIT_PATTERN`: Pattern that the commit message needs to follow
 - `NPM_AUTH_TOKEN`: The [npm](https://www.npmjs.com/) authentication token

 ## License